Archetypal branding provides a powerful framework for understanding people’s motivations and behaviours.

 How to find your brand’s archetype:

-1. Choose your main motivator:
+1. Choose your customers’ main motivator:

-A. Self actualization, independence, fulfilment
+A. Self actualization, independence, fulfillment

 B. Social belonging, connection, community